US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

     Success!
 Dapr has been installed to namespace dapr-system.
 To verify, run `dapr status -k' in your terminal.
 To get started, go here: https://aka.ms/dapr-getting-started
     ```

-    Verify with the following command.
+    Verify the Dapr deployment to your AKS cluster with the following command:

     ```shell
     dapr status -k
     ```

-    Your results should look something like this.
+    Your results should resemble the following:

     ```shell
     NAME                   NAMESPACE    HEALTHY  STATUS   REPLICAS  VERSION  AGE  CREATED